 No. Surgery is done under anaesthesia.
 Doctors also give pain relief medicines after surgery to manage discomfort.

-Carry your passport, visa, medical reports, prescriptions, daily medicines, and warm clothes.
-We’ll share a checklist before your trip.
+Carry your passport, medical visa (if required), hospital invitation letter, medical reports and scans, prescriptions, daily medicines, and weather-appropriate clothes.
+We’ll share a detailed checklist before your trip.